philiphacks/node-unshortener/README.md

 	var	u = require('../lib/unshortener'),
 		unshortener = new u(['youtu.be']);

-The above snippet creates a new unshortener object and specifies youtu.be as an extra shortener service.
-The (optional) parameter can be a list of arbitrary length containing shortener services.
+The above snippet creates a new unshortener object and specifies youtu.be as an extra shortener service (in addition to the others stated above).
+This (optional) parameter can be a list of arbitrary length containing shortener services.

 ### Unshorten URL